Skip to contentSkip to content

 cur.execute("""

-SELECT document_id, content, chunk_text,
+SELECT document_id, chunk_text,

 1 - (embedding <=> %s::vector) AS similarity